MicrosoftDocs/visualstudio-docs/docs/ide/customize-build-and-debug-tasks-in-visual-studio.md

 manager: mijacobs
 ms.subservice: general-ide

-#customer intent: As a developer, I want to customize build debug tasks with JSON files in Visual Studio so I can run and debug unrecognized codebases.
+#customer intent: As a developer, I want to define build and debug tasks with JSON files in Visual Studio so I can quickly run and debug unrecognized codebases.
 ---

-# Customize build and debug tasks for "Open Folder" development
+# Create build and debug tasks for "Open Folder" development

 Visual Studio can automatically run many different programming languages and codebases.
-You can use the [**Open Folder**](../ide/develop-code-in-visual-studio-without-projects-or-solutions.md) option to immediately run code for a recognized codebase without special instructions and without creating a project.
-This approach is commonly used for quick testing.
+The [**Open Folder**](../ide/develop-code-in-visual-studio-without-projects-or-solutions.md) option lets you immediately run code for a recognized codebase without special instructions and without creating a project.
+Developers commonly use this approach for quick testing.

-When a codebase requires custom build tools that Visual Studio doesn't recognize or can't immediately process, you can define *build tasks* that instruct Visual Studio how to build and debug your code.
-These tasks specify all the items a language needs to build and run the code, and complete nearly any required operation.
+Some codebases require custom build tools that Visual Studio doesn't recognize or can't immediately process with the **Open Folder** option.
+For these scenarios, you can define *build tasks* to instruct Visual Studio how to build and debug the code.
+The build tasks specify all the items a language needs to build and run the code, and can be used to complete nearly any required operation.

-This article describes how to define build tasks and configure build and debug settings for an unrecognized, project-less code base in Visual Studio.
+This article describes how to define build tasks to configure build and debug settings for an unrecognized, project-less code base in Visual Studio.

 ## Explore JSON configuration files